-- Addresses a known or suspected quality gap and/or disparity in quality (e.g., addresses a socioeconomic disparity, a racial/ethnic disparity, a disparity for Children with Special Health Care Needs (CSHCN), a disparity for limited English proficient (LEP) populations). - Potential for quality improvement (i.e., there are effective approaches to reducing the quality gap or disparity in quality). - Prevalence of condition among children under age 21 and/or among pregnant women. - Severity of condition and burden of condition on children, family, and society (unrelated to cost). - Fiscal burden of measure focus (e.g., clinical condition) on patients, families, public and private payers, or society more generally, currently and over the life span of the child. - Association of measure topic with children's future health for example, a measure addressing childhood obesity may have implications for the subsequent development of cardiovascular diseases. - The extent to which the measure is applicable to changes across developmental stages (e.g., infancy, early childhood, middle childhood, adolescence, young adulthood).
+- Addresses a known or suspected quality gap and/or disparity in quality (e.g., addresses a socioeconomic disparity, a racial/ethnic disparity, a disparity for Children with Special Health Care Needs (CSHCN), a disparity for limited English proficient (LEP) populations). - Potential for quality improvement (i.e., there are effective approaches to reducing the quality gap or disparity in quality). - Prevalence of condition among children under age 21 and/or among pregnant women. - Severity of condition and burden of condition on children, family, and society (unrelated to cost). - Fiscal burden of measure focus (e.g., clinical condition) on patients, families, public and private payers, or society more generally, currently and over the life span of the child. - Association of measure topic with children's future health for example, a measure addressing childhood obesity may have implications for the subsequent development of cardiovascular diseases.

+• The extent to which the measure is applicable to changes across developmental stages (e.g., infancy, early childhood, middle childhood, adolescence, young adulthood).

-Availability and EPSDT (the CAHPS Measure)
+Availability and EPSDT - The CAHPS Measure

-Medicaid's Early and Periodic Screening, Diagnosis and Treatment (EPSDT) benefit provides the foundation for comprehensive and preventive healthcare services for all Medicaid-enrolled children under age 21.
-Health screenings are mandated by the EPSDT guidelines, under which States are required to arrange (directly or through referral) for corrective treatment as indicated by the screenings, which include screening for developmental and behavioral concerns.
-Further, States must report to CMS the number of children referred for corrective treatment (CMS, 2014).
-The CAHPS measure assesses if parents are able to secure this care, regardless of whether the need derives from EPSDT screening or any other impetus.
+Medicaid's Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefit provides the foundation for comprehensive and preventive healthcare services for all Medicaid-enrolled children under age 21 years.
+Health screenings are mandated by the EPSDT guidelines, under which States are required to arrange (directly or through referral) for corrective treatment as indicated by the screenings.
+Further, States must report the number of children referred for corrective treatment to CMS (CMS, 2014).
+Specialty care referrals from EPSDT health screenings must be made available and provided promptly in order for parents to make timely appointments for their children.
+The CAHPS measure assesses whether parents are able to secure these appointments.

-Value of Reporting Results on Availability of Care (the Q-METRIC Measure)
+Value of Reporting Results on Availability of Specialist Care